 Elena Richardson (Reese Witherspoon), a journalist, landlord and housewife, calls the police to remove who she thought was a homeless Black woman and her daughter from the streets of Shaker, Ohio.
 To relieve her guilt, she rents her property to Mia and Pearl, allowing them to stay.
 When Mia begins her job at the Lucky Palace, a Chinese restaurant in Shaker, Elena asks Mia to be her maid, and then quickly modifies it to “house manager.”
 Mia accepts the job, but only to protect Pearl when she learns that she has befriended Elena’s children, Izzy (Megan Stott), Moody (Gavin Lewis), Lexie (Jade Pettyjohn), and Trip (Jordan Elsass).
 Elena then does an unauthorized background check on Mia.

 “Again, that’s the difference between you and me.
-I would never make this about race,” says Elena.
+I would never make this about race,” Elena responded.

 “Elena, you made this about race when you stood out there in the street and begged me to be your maid…I took this job to protect my kid…from you,” says Mia.

-Mia’s 15-year-old daughter, Pearl is often reduced to what labor she can do for other people.
+Mia’s 15-year-old daughter, Pearl is often reduced to what labor other people want her to do for them.
 Pearl says that she has “always had what [she] needed, but [she has] never had what [she] wanted.”
 No one else, including Mia, seems to have her best interest.
-Having stole Pearl from her parents as a baby, Mia moves her from place to place all of her life, and never prioritizes the basic parental care, including a stable home.
-In the first episode, Pearl says,

 When Lexie gets pregnant (due to having unprotected sex with Brian), she registered at the abortion clinic under a false name: Pearl’s.
 She wrote Pearl’s name down at the abortion clinic instead of her own, and attempts to rationalize her dishonesty by saying that “if this got out, if people found out, it would, like, actually matter.”
 Lexie ironically believes that “no one should have babies if they can’t take care of them,” but when those words don’t come to her convenience, she throws Pearl under the bus, and demands that she and Mia take care of her.
 This is how Mia responds when Lexie asks her if she thinks she made the right decision.